Twelve types of intimacy

 Practice.

-2. If you can’t think of an example, propose a new way to experience a given type of intimacy with your partner.
+2. If you can’t think of an example, propose a way you could experience that type of intimacy with your partner (if you want).
 Express it as an invitation or wish—not a criticism.

 3. Compare notes.
-Notice the different ways each of you enjoys intimacy in your relationship:
+Notice the different ways each you’ve experienced intimacy:

 Adapted by Alan Rutherford from The Intimate Marriage by Howard and Charlotte Clinebell (1970).